elieahd/my-docs/docs/architecture/togaf/foundation/unit4.md

 Principles should be enduring, yet able to accommodate changes.

 An amendment process should be established for adding, removing, or altering principles after they are ratified initially.

+## Business Scenarios

+A method used to help identify and understand the business requirements that an architecture must address